eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Initialize a Session
 ^^^^^^^^^^^^^^^^^^^^
-In the source example file, we include the generated type code, in order to have access to its serialization/deserialization functions along to the write function.
+In the source example file, we include the generated type code, in order to have access to its serialization/deserialization functions along to the writing function.
 Also, we will specify the max buffer for the streams and its historical associated for the reliable streams.

 .. code-block:: C